kodexa-ai/kodexa/README.md

 ## Current Development

-The current stable version of Kodexa is available in the release-3.3 branch.
+The current stable version of Kodexa is available in the releases/4.0 branch.

-The main branch is 4.0.0 which is under development and considered an beta version.

 ## Set-up